readingcapital/readingcapital.github.io/volume-1/chapter-03-04-transition.md

 consumption destroys this power [money is spent].
 Separated from the permanent purpose to use the means for reproduction one needs to gain money for the worst-case scenario.
-And this worst-case scenario is quantitatively undefined just like the quality of the of the means: earning money without loosing it in consumption.
+And this worst-case scenario is quantitatively undefined just like the quality of the means: earning money without loosing it in consumption.

 The quantity of the quality of the means is undetermined:

 The means for the worst-case scenario, the social access power is undetermined in its quality quantitatively undetermined.
-“Social access power” is taken on its own quantitatively undetermined, because it is a totalitarian thing.
+“Social access power” taken on its own is quantitatively undetermined, because it is a totalitarian thing.
 For
 comparison: “Every useful thing, for example, iron, aper, etc. may be looked at from the two points of view of quality and quantity.”
 (125) Why does Marx say this about use-values?
 Because use-value is the property of a commodity which